kovidgoyal/calibre/manual/plugins.rst

 User Interface Actions
 --------------------------

-If you are adding your own plugin in a zip file, you should subclass both InterfaceActionBase and InterfaceAction.
+If you are adding your own plugin in a ZIP file, you should subclass both InterfaceActionBase and InterfaceAction.
 The :meth:`load_actual_plugin` method of your InterfaceActionBase subclass must return an instantiated object of your InterfaceBase subclass.

 .. autoclass:: calibre.gui2.actions.InterfaceAction